takugian/quick-tutorials-with-aws/dynamodb/daxcluster/README.md

 # daxcluster

-This project creates:
+This project creates a DAX Cluster.
-- A DAX Cluster;

 ## Helpful links